 Mercedes have taken eight poles in total at the Italian Grand Prix, including two in their first two visits to the track in 1954 and 1955.
 In 2020, the team locked-out the front row for the first time since 2016.
 They also locked-out the front row in 2014.
 Valtteri Bottas took pole position in 2021, but was demoted to the back of the grid following a penalty for taking new power unit components.

 Michael Schumacher and Lewis Hamilton are the only Mercedes drivers to have failed to qualify in the top ten in the team’s history at the track.
 Schumacher and Hamilton each qualified in 12th in 2010 and 2013 respectively.
-Hamilton’s 12th place in 2013 is the last time a Mercedes driver qualified outside of the top six at Monza.
+In the last ten races at the track, Hamilton’s eighth place in 2023 is the only time a Mercedes driver has qualified outside of the top six at Monza.

-The Enstone team have taken a single victory at the Italian Grand Prix, with Johnny Herbert victorious for Benetton at Monza in 1995.
-They have recorded a further six podium finishes at the track, their most recent being under their Renault guise in 2005, when both drivers finished in the top three.
+The Enstone team has taken a single victory at the Italian Grand Prix, with Johnny Herbert victorious for Benetton at Monza in 1995.
+They have recorded a further six podium finishes at the Italian Grand Prix, their most recent being under their Renault guise in 2005, when both drivers finished in the top three.

 The team finished with both cars in the points at all three Italian Grands Prix between 2019 and 2021 and recorded a double top five result in 2019.
 Prior to 2019, 2005 was the last time both drivers finished in the points.
-Neither driver scored in 2022.
+Neither driver scored in 2022 or 2023.